hyroxh/SRP-PROTOCOL/README.md

 In order to compile the programs, you should have argon2 and gmp libraries installed.
 Please visit https://github.com/P-H-C/phc-winner-argon2 and https://gmplib.org/ for further instuctions.

+Don't forget to add argon2.h and libargon2.a to your root directory!

 To compile the server program, enter the following command:
-$ gcc server.c verifier.c mainserver.c libargon2.a -Isrc -lgmp -o <name_of_exe_file>

-Similarly, to compile the client program, enter:
-$ gcc client.c setup.c prover.c mainclient.c libargon2.a -Isrc -lgmp -o <name_of_exe_file>

-Don't forget to add argon2.h and libargon2.a to your directory!
+$ make

+Output files, mainserver and mainclient, are ready for execution.

 Brief description of the server programs:
 1. server.c -- establishes connection and read/send functions